-TABLE 14 Fixup Requests Fixup Requests R_N1SEL Uses a N field selector for the next fixup request; this indicates that zero bits are to be used for the displacement on the instruc- tion.
+TABLE 14 Fixup Requests R_N1SEL Uses a N field selector for the next fixup request; this indicates that zero bits are to be used for the displacement on the instruc- tion.
 This fixup is used to identify three-instruction sequences to access data (for importing shared library data).
 R_LINETAB The compilers generate this fixup to request that debugging opti- mized code (DOC) line tables be built.
 The first parameter is a 1- byte version number which identifies the line table version (for- mat).
 The actual value is not important to the linker.
 The second parameter is a symbol index to be used in conjunction with the third parameter, an offset, as a location which is to be filled with the offset (relative to the \$LINES\$ subspace) of the line table about to be built.
 The line number information is passed to the linker via the R_STATEMENT fixup request, which is embedded within the fixups for the code at statement boundaries.
 The R_STATEMENT fixup has three variants to handle one-, two-, and three-byte statement or line numbers as necessary.
 The actual meaning assigned to the number, whether it be statement number or line numbers, is irrelevant to the linker, and needs to be agreed upon only by the compiler and the end user of the line table information.
 R_LINETAB_ESC Fixup used to place escape entries into the line table.
 There are several escape entries defined in the line table format which are used by the debugger and other tools when processing the line table.
 Some of these escapes must be generated by the liner, the others are generated by the compiler and the liner does not need to know the details of these escapes.
 The escapes entries which are not generated by the linker are entered into the line table via a combination of the R_LINETAB_ESC and R_STATEMENT fix- ups.
 The second parm specifies how many of the following R_STATEMENT entries contain data to be entered directly into the line table (these statement fixups will not contain line numbers.
 Instead, they hold data which is to be placed directly into the line number table as part of an escape sequence.
 With the currently defined escapes the value of the second parameter will be in the range [0,4].
 R_LTP_OVERRIDE Override the following fixup which is expected to be an R_DATA_ONE_SYMBOL fixup.
 If the linker encounters an R_DATA_ONE_SYMBOL with the override set and it is building a shared library then it will convert the relocatable address representing the data item into a absolute offset by subtracting the presumed link time R19 value from the relocatable address.
 This will eventually require a run time relocation before it can be used to access the data item.
 There is currently no way to generate this fixup through the assembler interface.
 If the linker is not building a shared library, the absolute virtual address is placed in the target subspace.

+Fixup Requests

-TABLE 14 Fixup Requests Fixup Requests R_COMMENT Fixup used to pass comment information from the compiler to the linker.
+R_COMMENT Fixup used to pass comment information from the compiler to the linker.
 This fixup has a 5 byte argument that can be skipped and ignored by most applications.
-R_TP_OVERRIDE Override the following fixup which is expected to be an R_DP_RELATIVE, an R_DLT_REL, or an R_DATA_ONE_SYMBOL fixup.
-This override precede referencing TLS symbols.
+R_RESERVED Fixups in this range are reserved for internal use by the compiler and linker.
+Thup Requests R_RESERVED Fixups in this range are reserved for internal use by the compiler and linker.
+R_COMMENT Fixup used to pass comment information from the compiler to the linker.
+This fixup has a 5 byte argument that can be skipped and ignored by most applications.
 R_RESERVED Fixups in this range are reserved for internal use by the compilers and linker.